kimsekeun/Echo_FM/README.md

 ## 📝Key features

-- EchoFM is pre-trained on 290K Echocardiography with self-supervised learning
+- EchoFM is pre-trained on 290K Echocardiography clips with self-supervised learning
 - EchoFM can be efficiently adapted to diverse downstream tasks

 ## 🎉News